eclectic-kitty/notes/Final - Proposal.md

 - Anatomy, videogame, Kitty Horrorshow
 	- Anatomy presents a house that has grown its own body after years of abandonment
 - Human Botany, film, Four Chambers
-	- Human Botany is a prnographic film that presents body parts almost as scientific footage of
+	- Human Botany is a pOrnographic film that presents body parts almost as scientific footage of

 Resources:
 - Pouvoirs de l'horreur, Julia Kristeva